How to get help paying your energy bills

 There are a number of grants and benefits available to help with your energy bills or with energy bill debts.
 Some are aimed at specific groups of people.
 Here is a rundown of what is available.

 - Winter Fuel Payment – The winter fuel payment is designed to help the elderly stay warm in winter.
-It is usually available to those born before 5th October 1954.
+It is currently available to those born on or before 26 September 1955.
 You can find more details here

 - Cold Weather Payments – These are one-off payments to help when the temperature falls below a specific temperature for a specific period of time.These payments are available to people on certain benefits.
 You can find out more here

 - The Warm Home Discount Scheme – A number of energy suppliers are part of this scheme.
-If your supplier is, then you may be able to get £140 off your electricity bill if you are on a low income or are in receipt of Pension Credit.
+If your supplier has signed up, then you may be able to get £140 off your electricity bill if you are on a low income or are in receipt of Pension Credit.
 You can find out more here